BIGJRA/BIGJRA.github.io/rejuv.md

     -   Flamethrower

 This battle can be kind of tough, she has some strong Pokemon!
-That said it’s a 6v5 on no field so you should be able to win somehow.
+That said it's a 6v5 on no field so you should be able to win somehow.

 Enter the new grove to return to the past for now.
 We can use this crystal to go back to the past whenever we want.